explosion/spacy-course/chapters/en/slides/chapter1_02_statistical-models.md

 Notes: Named entities are "real world objects" that are assigned a name – for example, a person, an organization or a country.

-The doc dot ents property lets you access the named entities predicted by the model.
+The `doc.ents` property lets you access the named entities predicted by the model.

-It returns an iterator of Span objects, so we can print the entity text and the entity label using the "label underscore" attribute.
+It returns an iterator of `Span` objects, so we can print the entity text and the entity label using the `.label_` attribute.

 In this case, the model is correctly predicting "Apple" as an organization, "U.K." as a geopolitical entity and "\$1 billion" as money.